 For more gifting ideas, check out our Ultimate Pet Portrait Gift Guide and Dog Mom Gifts for Mother's Day.

-Why 2026 Is the Year of the Renaissance Pet Portrait
+Why Is 2026 the Year of the Renaissance Pet Portrait?

 Renaissance pet portraits have existed for years, but 2026 is the year they've gone fully mainstream.
 Three factors are driving this: